What Are the Best Books to Learn Portuguese? Try These 14 on for Size!

 Routledge goes at it again with a 500-page textbook that has Everything, with a capital E, that you need to know about Brazilian Portuguese from a practical point of view.

-This means you get to learn not only pure grammar and vocabulary with thousands of examples, but also the functions of the language, how to talk about your likes and dislikes, express regret, give information or indicate cause, effect and purpose, just to name a few.
+You get to learn not only pure grammar and vocabulary with thousands of examples.
+This guide also explains the functions of the language, how to talk about your likes and dislikes, express regret, give information, indicate cause, effect and purpose—just to name a few.

-Both grammar and language functions together make of this one of the best books available for learning Brazilian Portuguese at the moment.
+Both grammar and language function together to make this one of the best books available for learning Brazilian Portuguese at the moment.
 If you buy the workbook with exercises, you will not need anything else in order to get fluent from the comfort of your own home.

 What I like the most about this book is that it points out the differences between the written and spoken language and the formal and informal registers, so that by the end of it all you know what to say to whom without having to be embarrassed.